 Accountants focus on collecting and organizing historical financial information about a business.
 They collect the information necessary for a business to file its taxes, for example.
 Accounting is more complex than that description suggests, and includes bookkeeping, auditing, account planning, and more, but its focus is essentially historical.

-Financial analysts are more future-focused.
-They use financial information to make predictions and recommendations about what the company should do in the future.
-They also keep an eye on market conditions, news, and the behavior of competitors, advising executives about how those factors might impact the business.
+Financial analysts are more future-focused than accountants.
+They use financial information to make predictions about what the company should do in the future by analyzing financial information and developing financial models.
+They also make recommendations based on an empirical understanding of a business, and they keep an eye on market conditions, news and competitor behaviors in order to advise executives about how those factors might impact the business.

 Financial analysts and startups

-Financial analysts have a deep understanding of how businesses in their area of expertise operate and the data gathering and analytical strategies required to turn that information into actionable intelligence founders can use to make decisions.
+Developing a comprehensive overview of a business is often challenging for founders.
+To make evidence-based decisions, business leaders must understand any risk the business faces, its financial condition and the trends that might impact it.
+This is where financial analysts come in.
+These analysts have deep understanding of how businesses in their area of expertise operate and the data-gathering and analytical strategies required to turn that information into actionable intelligence founders can use to make decisions.

-What can a financial analyst do for your business?
+What can a financial analyst do for a business?

 Financial analysts are experts at identifying risk.
 We’ve already discussed how financial analysts can help businesses make the right decisions.
 Risk analysis is all about helping them not to make the wrong decision.